The American economy is about to be completely disrupted by a tsunami I like to call “The Great Baby Boomer Sell Off.”

 This investing extends even beyond America, Australians had $2.2 trillion invested in superannuation or retirement funds in December 2016.
 Since there are around five million Baby Boomers Down Under, it is obvious who controls most of that money.

 My prediction is that the current bull market will peak around 2020, and slowly fall off during the 2020s as more and more Boomers sell off stock.
-Expect to see a major Bull Market in the late 2020s as large amounts of stock is dumped on the market by aging Boomers.
+Expect to see a major Bear Market in the late 2020s as large amounts of stock is dumped on the market by aging Boomers.
 To matters worse; around 12% took out loans against their 401K or IRA to pay bills.